-The complete SGI Electronic Support services are available to customers who have a valid SGI Warranty, FullCare, FullExpress, or Mission-Critical support contract.
+The complete SGI Electronic Support services are available to customers who have a valid SGI Warranty, FullCareTM, FullExpressTM, or HardwareCareTM support contract.
+Additional electronic services may become available after publication of this document; contact your SGI sales or support representative for the latest information.

 To purchase a support contract that allows you to use the complete SGI Electronic Support services, contact your SGI sales representative.
-For more information about the various support contracts, see the following Web page:
+For more information about the various support contracts, see the following Web pages: